 - c.
 If the student does not comply with the written plan, the student may face dismissal from the Clinical Affiliate and the Program. - 10.
 A formal written grievance may be presented to the laboratory supervisor, Clinical Coordinator or the Program Director for any student grievances of any nature.
 Please see the appeal process for formal grievance procedure and for grievances involving the Program Director or Clinical Coordinator. - 11.
-If employer doesn't have a department, the Program Director or Clinical Coordinator will make arrangement at an approved alternative site.
+If an employer lacks a mandatory department for clinical rotations, the Program Director or Clinical Coordinator will make arrangements at an approved alternative site.
+If more than one student requires an alternative site and there are limited spaces, students will be ranked for the alternative site using the following criteria: Expected graduation date Student's availability GPA